CubedProgrammer/linux_utility/README.md

 ### lfg
 List File Generator.

-A nice blast from the past.
+An old program returns!
 Generate a file with a list of numbers, one on each line.

 First argument is the size of the list, the file will contain the numbers one through the size.